Free Website Content - Innovative Business Use of RSS as

 RSS news aggregators were initially designed to receive

 text-based content.
-As users find outside-the-box uses for
+As users find outside-the-box uses

-eager to use.
+are eager to use.

-FeedDemon, a popular RSS reader, has recently
+FeedDemon, a popular RSS reader, has

-release.
-They have created a safe list that can be customized
+their latest release.
+They have created a safe list

-to include specific types of file types like PDFs.
-This
+that can be customized to include specific types of

-will automate downloads of files that are deemed "safe".
+files that are deemed "safe".
+This was clearly designed

-This was clearly designed with security in mind, to prevent
+with security in mind, to prevent automatic downloading

-automatic downloading of executables.
+of executables.

-Businesses are revolutionizing RSS as a communication
+Businesses are revolutionizing RSS as

-medium.
-While some traditional businesses are struggling
+a communication medium.
+While some traditional businesses

-to include monthly newsletter summaries in an RSS feed and
+are struggling to include monthly newsletter summaries

-reap the benefits of RSS, other innovative businesses are
+in an RSS feed and reap the benefits of RSS, other innovative

-adopting incredibly creative uses for both internal and
+businesses are adopting incredibly creative uses for

-external corporate communications.
+both internal and external corporate communications.

 About the Author: